Peadar de Burca

-He rose to fame primarily as a theatre director until he began writing comedy shows that tour extensively around Ireland.
+De Burca first gained prominence as a theatre director, before transitioning to writing and performing in comedy shows that tour throughout Ireland.
+His comedic style and writing have been noted for their American influences, although he maintains a distinct Irish perspective.

-His comedic style and writing have often been likened to being more 'American' than Irish and his TV appearances and radio broadcasts have often been antagonistic.
-RTÉ, Ireland's broadcaster received complaints when he described the Irish Prime Minister as 'Ireland's answer to Shrek'.
-He was once punched by a female audience member during a performance of his comedy show, Why Men Cheat.
-The show is based on real men's stories of infidelity and there was confusion over whether de Burca had cheated himself or not.
+De Burca has made appearances on television and radio, often taking an antagonistic approach.
+In one incident, the Irish broadcaster RTÉ received complaints after he referred to the Irish Prime Minister as 'Ireland's answer to Shrek'.
+Additionally, during a performance of his show "Why Men Cheat," De Burca was punched by a female audience member.
+The show is based on real stories of infidelity, and there was confusion over whether De Burca himself had cheated or not.

 Adaptations of films

+De Burca has produced a number of stage adaptations of popular films.
+In 2002, he founded MorWax Productions and launched the company with a successful stage adaptation of Quentin Tarantino's "Reservoir Dogs".

-Peadar de Burca started off his theatre company, MorWax Productions in 2002, with a stage version of Reservoir Dogs.
-The shows success and popularity led to two other stage versions of Tarantino scripts, Pulp Fiction and True Romance.
-All three productions were sell-out successes and were known for their youthful casts and attempted to bring a different interpretation than the film productions.
-De Burca always resisted requests to tour the 'Tarantino' shows, saying they were for 'Galway' audiences only'.
-Other adaptations include, When Harry Met Sally..., Charlie and the Chocolate Factory and a version of Psycho which was produced by MorWax Productions, but directed by Frances O'Rourke.
+The popularity of the production led to two additional adaptations of Tarantino's scripts, "Pulp Fiction" and "True Romance", which also enjoyed sell-out runs.
+These adaptations were known for their youthful casts and unique interpretations that differed from the original film productions.

+De Burca declined offers to tour the "Tarantino" shows outside of Galway, where they were initially performed, instead focusing on producing other film adaptations.
+These included adaptations of "When Harry Met Sally...", "Charlie and the Chocolate Factory" and a version of "Psycho" produced by MorWax Productions but directed by Frances O'Rourke.

 Irish Theatre

 Parallel to adapting film works for stage, De Burca directed a string of classical Irish stage shows, keeping in line with the MorWax philosophy of offering theatre for everyone.
 Three initial sell-out hits included Tom Murphy's Conversations on a Homecoming, John B. Keane's The Field and O'Casey's The Plough and the Stars.
 The latter is a notoriously difficult show to produce and had never been staged in Galway.
-It is always seen as a triumph for MorWax that the show sold out its week run at the Town Hall Theatre main stage, despite the company being non-funded and a hostile reaction from local press.
+It is always seen as a triumph for MorWax that the show sold out its week-long run at the Town Hall Theatre main stage, despite the company being non-funded and a hostile reaction from local press.